thodrek/thodrek.github.io/docs/teaching.markdown

 * PC-Member: NeuRIPS 2015 – 2019, IJCAI 2016, ICML 2018 – 2019, VLDB 2017, 2020,SIGMOD 2017–2020, 2022, CIKM 2017–2018,

 ### Bio (for talks)
 Bio: Theodoros (Theo) Rekatsinas is currently at Apple where he is leading the Knowledge Platform – Graph ML team.
 He is also an Assistant Professor in the Department of Computer Science at ETH Zürich and part of the Systems Group.
-Previously, Theo was an Assistant Professor at the University of Wisconsin-Madison and a member of the Database Group.
+Previously, Theo was an Assistant Professor at the University of Wisconsin-Madison and a member of the Database Group and a Moore Postdoctoral Fellow in Computer Science at Stanford.
 Theo is also a co-founder of Inductiv (acquired by Apple), a company developing AI for identifying and correcting errors in data.
 Theo holds PhD and Masters Degrees in Computer Science from the University of Maryland - College Park.
 He also holds a Bachelors and Masters Degree in Electrical Engineering from the National Technical University of Greece.